US: Jury finds R. Kelly guilty of racketeering in sex trafficking trial | DW | 27.09.2021

 The racketeering charge gave prosecutors the chance to present evidence that might otherwise be too old to prosecute.

+They also questioned why accusers remained in contact with Kelly and why they took so long to come forward or inform the police.

-Witnesses said some victims had hoped Kelly could jumpstart their careers, only to find he demanded their strict obedience and would punish them if they failed.
+Witnesses said some victims had hoped Kelly could jumpstart their careers, only to find he demanded their strict obedience and would punish them if they did not comply.

 Several witnesses testified that Kelly instilled fear if his victims did not fulfill his every need, sexual and otherwise.